 A fifth type of lease, the synthetic lease, should also be mentioned.
-These leases were first used in the early 1990s, and they became very popular in the mid- to late-1990s, when companies such as Enron and Tyco, as well as "normal" companies, discovered that synthetic leases could be used to keep debt off their balance sheets.
-In a typical synthetic lease, a corporation that wanted to acquire an asset-generally real estate, with a very long life-with debt would first establish a special-purpose entity, or SPE.
-The SPE would then obtain financing, typically 97% debt provided by a financial institution and 3% equity provided by a party other than the corporation itself.2 The SPE would then use the funds to acquire the property, and the corporation would lease the asset from the SPE, generally for a term of 3 to 5 years but with an option to extend the lease, which the firm generally expected to exercise.
+These leases were first used in the early 1990s, and they became very popular in the mid- to late-1990s when companies such as Enron and Tyco, as well as "normal" companies, discovered that synthetic leases could be used to keep debt off their balance sheets.
+In a typical synthetic lease, a corporation that wanted to acquire an asset-generally real estate, with a very long life-with debt would first establish a special purpose entity, or SPE.
+The SPE would then obtain financing, typically 97% debt provided by a financial institution and 3% equity provided by a party other than the corporation itself.
+The SPE would then use the funds to acquire the property, and the corporation would lease the asset from the SPE, generally for a term of 3 to 5 years but with an option to extend the lease, which the firm generally expected to exercise.
 Because of the relatively short term of the lease, it was deemed to be an operating lease and hence did not have to be capitalized and shown on the balance sheet.

-A corporation that set up SPEs was required to do one of three things when the lease expired: (1) pay off the SPE's 97% loan, (2) refinance the loan at the currently going interest rate, if the lender was willing to refinance at all, or (3) sell the asset and make up any shortfall between the sale price and the amount of the loan.
+A corporation that set up an SPE was required to do one of three things when the lease expired: (1) pay off the SPE's 97% loan; (2) refinance the loan at the current interest rate, if the lender was willing to refinance at all; or (3) sell the asset and make up any shortfall between the sale price and the amount of the loan.
 Thus, the corporate user was guaranteeing the loan, yet it did not have to show an obligation on its balance sheet.

 Synthetic leases stayed under the radar until 2001.
 As we discuss in the next section, long-term leases must be capitalized and shown on the balance sheet.
-Synthetic leases were designed to get around this requirement, and neither corporations such as Enron and Tyco that used them nor accounting firms such as Arthur Andersen that approved them wanted to have anyone look closely at them.
-However, after the scandals of the early 2000s, security analysts, the SEC, banking regulators, the FASB, and even corporate boards of directors began to seriously discuss SPEs and synthetic leases.
+Synthetic leases were designed to get around this requirement, and neither the corporations that used them (such as Enron and Tyco) nor the accounting firms that approved them (such as Arthur Andersen) wanted anyone to look closely at them.
+However, the scandals of the early 2000s led security analysts, the SEC, banking regulators, the FASB, and even corporate boards of directors to begin seriously discussing SPEs and synthetic leases.
 Investors and bankers subjectively downgraded companies that made heavy use of them, and boards of directors began to tell their CFOs to stop using them and to close down the ones that existed.
-Moreover, the accounting regulatory bodies are in the process of revising the terms under which synthetic leases can be structured.
-It is not clear exactly how things will end up, but at this point the most likely outcomes are (1) that SPEs and synthetic leases will be much less important in the future than they were in the past; (2) that a lot more than 3% equity will be required to set up an SPE, meaning that the corporation will have less exposure and the lending institution more exposure; and (3) that some corporations with several synthetic leases outstanding are going to have difficulties in the near future, when those leases expire and the firms must either restructure the leases under more stringent terms or else pay off the SPE loans.
+In 2003, the FASB put in place rules that require companies to report on their balance sheets most special purpose entities and synthetic leases of the type Enron abused, limiting management's opportunity to hide these particular transactions from shareholders.